agrc/gis.utah.gov/about/policy/open-sgid/index.md

 - Search our [known-issues](https://github.com/agrc/open-sgid/issues) page if you are having trouble
 - {% include contact.html subject=page.title text="Contact " contact=site.data.contacts.opensgid %} if you encounter a new issue.
-- Use for individual purposes only.
-Examples include:
+- Use for a wide variety of individual purposes, such as:
-  - Cartography
+  - making cool maps
-  - Geoprocessing
+  - solving problems
-  - Analysis
+  - writing nifty spatial queries
-  - Scripting
+  - exporing the power of open source

 ## Don't
 {: .text-left }